BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “P”

 PACIFIC SOUTHWESTERN TRANSPORTATION COMPANY was operating in the mid 1920s.
 It was headquartered in Los Angeles, California.
 There is one newspaper notice mentioning this company from the May 30, 1924, edition of the Lompoc Review: “Beginning Sunday, June 1, bus service between Lompoc and the White Hills will be operated under the jurisdiction of the state railway commission, under the firm name of the Pacific Southwestern Transportation company, and all service and schedules maintained in accordance with the rules and regulations governing public carriers.
 While school children will be carried free as in the past, a one-way 10c fare will be charged adults.”

 PACIFIC STAGE LINES Ivor Neil began running a transportation service between New Westminster and White Rock, British Columbia, when he purchased the route in 1919 from Goodman Hamre.
 Neil incorporated his service as Green Stages Limited on November 1, 1922, extending his service to Vancouver.
 In 1923 he extended his service between Vancouver and Seattle, Washington running a 15-passenger Pierce Arrow Coach.
 In 1926 B.C.
 Motor Transportation Ltd, which was a subsidiary of B.C.
 Electric Railway, acquired control of Green Stages Ltd and renamed the service Pacific Stage Lines.
 The company was sold to the BC Government in 1962.
 In 1979 Pacific Stage Lines was merged with Vancouver Island Coach Lines to form Pacific Coach Lines (1979) Ltd. (An excellent history of the Pacific Stage Lines can be found at the link in this sentence.)
-The badge has a single threaded post and measures approx. 2¼” x 3½”
+The first badge is made of nickel-plated brass with two threaded posts.
+The second badge has a single threaded post and measures approx. 2¼” x 3½”.

 PACKARD & DUNBAR TRANSIT ran a bus in 1921 between Greenville and Lily Bay, Maine, and from Greenville to Bangor.